 Residence Certificate

 Previously, you could use a work permit and a signed copy as an alternative to the residence certificate.
-However, we have received reports from our readers that the Department of Land Transport at Chatuchak no longer accepts a work permit with a signed copy.
-Instead, they always ask for a residence certificate.
+However, we have received reports from our readers that certain Department of Land Transports, such one one at Chatuchak, no longer accepts a work permit with a signed copy.

 If you have a yellow book, which is issued by having your name listed on a Thai house registration, you can use it as an alternative to the residence certificate.